georgevpanayotov/crashtracker/README.md

 # CrashTracker

-A crash tracker for Civ6 on MacOS.
+A crash tracker for Civ6 on MacOS and Linux.
 Reports to a discord webhook when civ6 crashes.

 Requires a conf.json in the following form: